flapjack/omnibus-flapjack/README.md

 - `DISTRO`         - only "ubuntu" is currently supported (Optional, Default: "ubuntu")
 - `DISTRO_RELEASE` - the release name, eg "precise" (Optional, Default: "trusy")
 - `DRY_RUN`        - if set, just shows what would be gone (Optional, Default: nil)
+- `OFFICIAL_FLAPJACK_PACKAGE` - if true, assuming that the Flapjack Signing Key is on the system, and sign the rpm package

 Eg: